osmoscraft/osmosnote/BACKLOG.md

 - Workflow: Display "New" as status when opening a new file.
 - Workflow: Prompt for confirmation when deleting a note with references.
 - Workflow: Cancel remote action after cursor move
-- Workflow: Keyboard shortcut to indent/outdent section or list: ctrl + ,|.
-  - Single line indent
-  - All selected lines indent
 - Workflow: Show app version
-- Health: refactor history and change tracking: make runAtom auto update dirty state?
 - Core: Use real anchor to represent links for improved a11y.
 Need to disable focus.

 v0.0.12 release candidate:

+- Workflow: Keyboard shortcut to indent/outdent section or list: ctrl + ,|.
+  - Single line indent
+  - All selected lines indent
 - Workflow: Duplicate line up/down: alt + shift arrow up/down
 - Workflow: Keyboard shortcut to shift selected lines up/down: alt + arrow up/down
 - Workflow: Disable spellcheck on all the URLs